 A new educational website with great resources for teachers including hands-on activities, video clips and explanations is here.

 Included is an interactive nitrogen cycle with explanations of different aspects of the nitrogen transformations.

-There has been much talk about increasing carbon in soil to decrease carbon dioxide in the atmosphere.
 In conjunction with NZAGRC, we have produced a fact-sheet on soil carbon including descriptions of how carbon is cycled in soil and approaches that are being tested for increasing carbon stocks.